 Cyberbullying

-Cyberbullying is when a child, preteen or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child, preteen or teen using the Internet, interactive and digital technologies or mobile phones.
-Cyberbullying involved minors on both sides, or at least have been instigated by a minor against another minor.
-Once adults become involved, it is cyber-harassment or cyberstalking.
+Cyberbullying is when a child, preteen or teen is tormented, threatened, harassed, humiliated, embarrassed, or otherwise targeted by another child, preteen or teen using the Internet, interactive and digital technologies or mobile phones.
+Cyberbullying involves minors, once adults become involved, it is cyber-harassment or cyberstalking.

 Cyberbullying is a crime